iuf-duesseldorf/fritsche-lab-CRStats/README.md

 - R6: Reference class objects.
 - data.table: Extension of R's data.frame.
 - drc: Analysis of Dose-Response Curves
-- ggplot2: Create Elegant Data Visualisations Using the Grammar of Graphics
-- ggprism: A 'ggplot2' Extension Inspired by 'GraphPad Prism' - will be used soon.

 All these packages are well curated and mature; we expect no problems with dependencies.
 Additionally, we suggest the following packages for extra functionality: